 Jimmy Swaggart

-Despite his infamy related to his involvement of well-publicized scandals going back to the 1980’s, Jimmy Swaggart continues to have a large influence in the Charismatic-Pentecostal wing of evangelicalism in general and within the Assemblies of God Denomination in particular.
+Despite his infamy related to his involvement in well-publicized scandals going back to the 1980’s, Jimmy Swaggart continues to have a large influence in the Charismatic-Pentecostal wing of evangelicalism in general and within the Assemblies of God Denomination in particular.
 Swaggart embraces the physical departure view in his Expositor’s Bible.
 Such adherence demonstrates the trans-denominational status within Christendom that the physical departure view enjoys.

 3 Let no man deceive you by any means (in other words, don’t listen to that which is Scripturally incorrect) : for that day shall not come, except there come a falling away first (should have been translated, “for that day shall not come, except there come a departure first”; this speaks of the Rapture, which, in essence, says the Second Coming cannot take place until certain things happen) , and that man of sin be revealed, the son of perdition (this speaks of the Antichrist, who must come upon the world scene before the Second Coming);